 Although many of us might have moved away from keeping printers in our home, 2020 has proven that the impossible can happen.
 If you find yourself working from home, PDFs may not be cutting it anymore.
 Whether you’re printing mailing labels, documents, or working with creative arts, having a reliable printer that won’t distort colors can go a long way.

-And if you do find yourself in need of a printer, laser printing is hands-down the way to go.
+If you do find yourself in need of a printer, laser printing is hands-down the way to go.
 Using an electrostatic digital process, laser printers produce incredibly high-quality text and graphics quickly and efficiently, regardless of whether you’re printing in color or black and white.
-These machines rely on a detailed combination of laser beams and electrically-charged powdered ink (toner) in order to create stunningly realistic and detailed images, which is why they’re used in the world’s most popular printing houses, news organizations, and creative studios.
+These machines rely on a detailed combination of laser beams and electrically charged powdered ink (toner) in order to create stunningly realistic and detailed images, which is why they’re used in the world’s most popular printing houses, news organizations, and creative studios.

 Unlike most laser printers with a scanning option that treat black-and-white and color as the same thing (which leads to less defined blacks and less nuanced colors), this unit features separate settings for both types of scan—leading to increased clarity and definition across the board.
 (A more than respectable optical scan resolution of 600 x 2400 DPI also contributes to better-than-average quality for every scan.)